Rudxain/SV3G/README.md

 1. Only supports 2 colors
 2. [It isn't shown in the login screen](https://github.com/linuxmint/cinnamon/issues/11229)

-The funny thing is that SVGs without `viewBox` aren't rendered correctly in the login screen, so SV3G doesn't fully solve my problem, it's just a dirty patch, lol

 ## Why Rust?

 This started as a very basic POSIX-compliant shell script that printed a solid-color SVG.
 Then, I ported it to both Python and Javascript.